RGB-OS/rgb-sdk/Readme.md

 This is the underlying SDK used by RGB client applications.
 It provides a complete set of TypeScript/Node.js bindings for interacting with the **RGB Node** and managing RGB-based transfers.

+> **RGB Node**: This SDK requires an RGB Node instance to function.
+For more information about RGB Node, including setup instructions, public andpoints and API documentation, see the [RGB Node repository](https://github.com/RGB-OS/RGB-Node/tree/public).

 ---

 ## 🧰 What You Can Do with This Library